genius-7/CNN_FaceRecognition/README.md

 python recognition.py

-## you can have a basic acknowledge about CNN through this project.
+## You can have a basic acknowledge about CNN through this project.